A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Bayesian full spectral fitting

-As we mentioned in \S\ref{sec:data}, the uncertainties obtained for the combined spectra are underestimated because they do not take into account the correlated errors between spaxels and, hence, the final \ac{SNR} is smaller than the aimed value before the combination.
+As we mentioned in \S\ref{sec:data}, the uncertainties obtained for the combined spectra are underestimated because they do not take into account the correlated errors between spaxels, and therefore the final \ac{S/N} is smaller than the target value before the combination.
 One way to deal with this problem is to rescale the uncertainties by a scalar factor \citep{2012ApJ...760...71C}.
 Thus, similarly to \citet{2018MNRAS.479.2443V}, we use a log-likelihood as a normal distribution with rescaled uncertainties given by

 where $s^2_\lambda=(1+e^\beta)\,\sigma_\lambda^2$ is simply the uncertainty obtained from error propagation multiplied by a factor larger than one.
 The scale factor $\beta$ in the log-likelihood becomes a nuisance variable, whose prior distribution is also indicated in Table \ref{tab:priors}.
 Accounting for this additional nuisance parameter in the likelihood, the parametric model used to describe the data contains 64 free parameters.